Picture of Artistic and industrial rubbers

 Mechanism and function of the dual-fuel Buck Pride four-way hose (how the gas and gasoline Buck Pride four-way hose works) The main function of this four-way hose is to transfer fuel (gasoline or gas) to the car engine.

-Mechanism and function of the right hose of the Pride Injector heater (How the right hose of the Pride Injector heater works) In fact, the right hose of the Pride Injector heater is one of the most important and main components of the engine cooling system of this car.
-This hose is located in the upper part of the car radiator and has a combined texture of rubber and polyester yarn.
-The right hose of the Pride Injector heater works in such a way that it receives the water entering the radiator and transfers it to the inlets built into the radiator to cool the engine.
+Mechanism and function of the lower radiator outlet hose to the expansion source of the Peugeot 206 (lower radiator outlet hose to the expansion source of the Rana EX) In fact, the lower radiator outlet hose to the expansion source of the Rana EX is one of the most important and main components of the 206 and Rana engine cooling system.
+This hose is located in the upper part of the radiator of the Peugeot 206 and Rana and has a combined texture of rubber and polyester.
+The lower radiator hose of the 206 and Rana works in such a way that it receives the water entering the 206 and Rana radiator and transfers it to the inlets built into the radiator to cool the engine.

 Services